Symantec/Dominator/user-guide/image-manifest.md

 directory structure.

 ### `computed-files` file
-An optional JSON encoded file listing the *computed files*.
+An optional file listing the *computed files*.
 This is relevant only for images which will be lived patched onto machines with the *[dominator](../cmd/dominator/README.md)*.
-The JSON data must contain an array of objects with the following fields:
+Each line of the file must contain the following fields:
 - `Filename`: the name of the file in the image
 - `Source`: the network address of the *file generator* that will provide the file data

+An alternative format file `computed-files.json` is supported, where the format is JSON data which must contain an array of objects with the above fields.

+### `computed-files.add` file
+This is similar to the `computed-files` file, except that the list of computed files are *added* to the list of computed files in the *SourceImage*, thus inheriting and (if not empty) extending the list of computed files.
+This must not be present if the `computed-files` file is present.

+An alternative format file `computed-files.add.json` is supported, which must contain JSON data.

 ### `filter` file
 An optional file containing a newline-separated list of regular expressions